-The bests for float for west coast steelhead and salmon are the Raven Specimen hoo k in a 1 to 4 or the Gamakatsu Octopus in 1 to 4.
+The best hooks for float fishing for west coast steelhead and salmon are the Raven Specimen hoo k in a size 1 to 4 or the Gamakatsu Octopus hook in size 1 to 4.
 For much smaller baits I would use a size 2, 4 or even a size 6 for tiny baits in smaller rivers.
 For larger baits like prawns or large worms over 4 inches I would use a size 2 or 4.

 People also ask

-What kind of Hook should I use for float?
+What kind of Hook should I use for float fishing?

 A good all-around hook size for trout would be a size 10 or 12.
 You may need to change your hook depending on the size of your bait.
-The best for floatif you are using a big dew worm or a large egg sack would be a size 8 hook so that there is still plenty of hook gap to hook the fish.
+The best for float fishing if you are using a big dew worm or a large egg sack would be a size 8 hook so that there is still plenty of hook gap to hook the fish.